glasnt/blog/_posts/2020-07-10-generate-pseudorandom-string.md

 ---
 layout: post
-title: Generate a pseudorandom string in your terminal
+title: "Generating a pseudorandom string: the what and the how"
 ---